-PY2020 was unique not only in the impacts of the COVID19 pandemic, but also on the allocation and distribution of additional funding sources through various federal agencies int the community, whether it was increased unemployment support, rental assistance or payroll protection for businesses.
-This influx of additional funding did not necessarily reduce the number of poverty- level families, but certainly assisted in minimizing increasing the number of poverty level families which was a very real concern early in the pandemic when additional funding had not yet been determined.
+PY2022 continued to be as unique as PY2021 as many State and federal programs emerged or remained to allocate and distribute additional funding sources through various federal agencies in the community, whether it was increased unemployment support, rental assistance or payroll protection for businesses.
+This influx of additional funding did not necessarily reduce the number of poverty-level families, but certainly assisted in minimizing increasing the number of poverty level families.

 That said, the City still undertook its typical activities and partnerships to reduce poverty.
-However, the utilization of those efforts was altered due to additional funding mechanisms and restrictions/challenges resulting from COVID19.
+However, the utilization of those efforts was altered due to additional funding mechanisms and staffing challenges.